Synchronization and phase transition of two-dimensional self-rotating clock models

+where $\omega_0$ is the macroscopic rotation rate.
+For $q \ge 5$, $L^*$ can vastly transcend typical simulation dimensions, ensuring the robust pre-asymptotic stability of the synchronized phase.
+Furthermore, by measuring the collective rotation rate for different winding numbers~\cite{manneville_phase_1996}, we fit the KPZ coefficient and estimate that deep in the synchronized phase $L^*$ readily exceeds $10^8$ lattice spacings (see SM for details).
+Beyond $L^*$, the system enters phase turbulence induced by KPZ nonlinearity.
+While this continuum KPZ turbulence and the discrete spiral wave state feature distinct underlying symmetries, they both characterize the spatiotemporal chaotic regime where synchronization is destroyed.
+For $q < 5$, the clock potential remains relevant, precluding the synchronized phase.
+This yields critical $q^{RG}_c =5$, in full agreement with our simulation results and initial hypothesis.

-\emph{Conclusion.}--- Our work provides the first demonstration of a critical synchronized phase emerging in a 2D discrete-state oscillator system with short-range interactions and thermal fluctuations.
-The synchronized phase forms a perfect continuous time crystal in the thermodynamic limit, which experiences two distinct BKT-type phase transitions separately into disordered phase and spatiotemporal pattern phase.
-These findings reveal that the minimal self-rotating clock model exhibits rich structural and dynamical phenomena, thus offering an ideal platform to investigate nonequilibrium phase behavior.
+\emph{Conclusion.}--- Our work provides the first demonstration of a critical synchronized phase emerging on macroscopic scales in 2D discrete-state oscillator systems with short-range interactions and thermal fluctuations.
+Although asymptotically destroyed by KPZ nonlinearity, this synchronization remains robustly protected by a double-exponentially diverging crossover scale.
+On accessible scales, the synchronized phase manifests as a continuous time crystal bounded by two distinct BKT-like transitions into disordered and spatiotemporal pattern regimes.
+These findings establish the minimal self-rotating clock model as a versatile platform for exploring nonequilibrium phase behavior and cooperative phenomena across diverse fields, including chemistry~\cite{mikhailov_control_2006,novak_design_2008}, biology~\cite{beta_intracellular_2017,bailles_mechanochemical_2022}, and ecology~\cite{kerr_local_2002,moura_behavioural_2021}.

-\emph{Acknowledgments.}--- We thank Longfei Li for helpful discussions.
+\emph{Acknowledgments.}--- We thank Hugues Chaté, Longfei Li, Jonas Köppl and Xia-qing Shi for helpful discussions.
 This work was supported by the National Key R\&D Program of China (2022YFF0503504) and National Natural Science Foundation of China (No. T2325027, 12274448).

 \onecolumngrid